gaetanserre/LiSA/README.md

   and the path of the image (in [ppm](https://fr.wikipedia.org/wiki/Portable_pixmap) format)

 The syntax is quite free:
-- Material names have the same constraints as C/C++ variables.
+- Material names have the same constraints as C/C++ variables
-- You can skip lines or add as many spaces as you want.
+- You can skip lines or add as many spaces as you want
 - Any text between ```/*``` and ```*/``` is treated as a comment

 ### Scene file example